 - Open-source foundation enables code inspection

-However, even Kubernetes-savvy teams increasingly favor managed solutions to eliminate operational overhead and focus engineering resources on core product development.
+However, even Kubernetes-savvy teams increasingly evaluate managed solutions to reduce operational overhead and focus engineering resources on core product development.

 Startups and product teams requiring fast deployment for market validation prioritize speed over infrastructure control: